limitlessv2/windows_elasticsearch/README.md

 	Git shell (preferred)
 	https://git-scm.com/download/win

-	with the bottom option clicked for altering Path variable http://blog.osteel.me/posts/2015/01/25/how-to-use-vagrant-on-windows.html
+	When installing the git shell click the bottom option for altering Path variable http://blog.osteel.me/posts/2015/01/25/how-to-use-vagrant-on-windows.html

 Once cloned, run a shell into the location and run the command: